veronicalitt/static-veronica/writing-portfolio.md

 ["A Ditz with a Credit Card: Innocence and Ignorance."](https://alllitup.ca/excerpted-ugh-as-if/) _All Lit Up._ July 18, 2025.

+["Gilbert Speaks to Veronica Litt About Her Book 'Ugh!
+As If!
+Clueless.'"](https://biffbampop.com/2025/07/17/gilbert-speaks-to-veronica-litt-about-her-book-ugh-as-if-clueless/). _Biff Bam Pop._ July 17, 2025.

 ["Why We're All Still Obsessed with _Clueless._"](https://www.fridaythings.com/recent-posts/clueless-30th-anniversary-veronica-litt) _Friday Things._ July 11, 2025.

 ["Celebrating a Book Release and New Research with Dr. Veronica Litt."](https://www.cbu.ca/newsroom/articles/celebrating-a-book-release-and-new-research-with-dr-veronica-litt/) _CBU Newsroom_.
 July 2, 2025.